timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 database.
 To add a data source in Grafana you must be signed as a user with organization administration role privileges.

-To connect Grafana with TimescaleCloud database instance, install [Grafana][install-grafana].
+To connect Grafana with TimescaleCloud database instance, create a [Grafana][install-grafana] service.

 This section shows you how to connect TimescaleCloud database instance as data source in [Grafana][grafana-homepage].